 As a long time organizer with OneAmerica, Rahwa Habte was a beloved part of our community.
 Many of us remember Rahwa behind a microphone pumping up the crowd fighting for immigration reform or welcoming us at Hidmo, a restaurant and music/art space she co-created as a place for liberation in Seattle.

-She put so much care into each of her relationships and taught us about true community organizing and how to find joy in our pursuit for justice.
-Rahwa’s legacy, vision, passion, and dedication to justice will live on with our leaders, staff and the broader OneAmerica community.
-Rest in power dear Rahwa.
-Your light will shine on.
+She put so much care into each of her relationships, teaching us about true community organizing and how to find joy in our pursuit of justice.
+Rahwa’s legacy, vision, passion, and dedication to justice will live on with our leaders, staff, the broader OneAmerica community all the lives that she touched.